Rogers Torach

-Rogers Ochaki Torach (born 23 June 2003) is a Ugandan professional footballer who plays as a defender for Vipers SC in the Uganda Premier League and the Uganda national football team.
+Rogers Ochaki Torach (born 23 June 2003) is a Ugandan professional footballer who plays as a defender for CS Constantine in the Algerian Ligue Professionnelle 1 and the Uganda national football team.

 Club career

 Vipers SC

 Torach joined Vipers SC on 1 July 2022, he has made over 30 league appearances and scored 1 goal, establishing himself as a regular starter for the club.

+CS Constantine

+On 8 August 2026, he joined Algerian club CS Constantine.

 International career

 Torach first represented the Uganda national football team at U-20 level, featuring in the U-20 African Cup of Nations qualifiers.

 He made his senior international debut in 2024 and part of the squad for the 2024 African Nations Championship (CHAN).

 At the 2023 African Games in Accra, Ghana, Torach played a key role in guiding the Uganda national footballs to a silver medal in men’s football.